 Henrique Araujo is an experimental astroparticle physicist with the High Energy Physics group at Imperial.
 His work focuses on the direct detection of dark matter, the elusive substance thought to constitute most of the mass in the universe.
 Large physics experiments located deep underground attempt to detect the very faint and rare collisions of the mysterious dark matter particles with ordinary atoms at the core of very sensitive radiation detectors.

-Henrique is also developing radiation detection instruments for spacecraft.
-He collaborates with the Rutherford Appleton Laboratory and the European Space Agency on the Highly Miniaturised Radiation Monitor (HMRM), a versatile miniature instrument to characterise the radiation environment in Earth orbit.
+Henrique has also developed radiation detection instruments for spacecraft.
+He collaborated with the Rutherford Appleton Laboratory and the European Space Agency on the Highly Miniaturised Radiation Monitor (HMRM), a miniature instrument to characterise the radiation environment in Earth orbit.
 Previously, he was involved in the design of the LISA Pathfinder Radiation Monitor.

 et al., 2023, Search for new physics in low-energy electron recoils from the first LZ exposure, Physical Review D, Vol:108, ISSN:2470-0010